Home » Posts tagged 'nicolas maduro' (Page 4)

 Maduro Visits Putin, Proposes Global Oil Trade In Rubles, Yuan

-Three weeks after the US imposed financial sanctions on Venezuela in an effort to cripple its economy and choke the Maduro regime, which in turn prompted Caracas to announce it would no longer receive or send payments in dollars, and that those who wished to trade Venezuelan crude would have to do so in Chinese Yuan, today during an energy summit held in Moscow, Venezuela’s president Nicolas Maduro proposed to expand his own personal blockade of the US, by proposing that all oil producing countries discuss creating a currency basket for trading crude and refined products.
-One which is no longer reliant on the (petro)dollar.
+Maduro Visits Putin, Proposes Global Oil Trade In Rubles, Yuan Three weeks after the US imposed financial sanctions on Venezuela in an effort to cripple its economy and choke the Maduro regime, which in turn prompted Caracas to announce it would no longer receive or send payments in dollars, and that those who wished to […]

 Venezuela Is About to Ditch the Dollar in Major Blow to US: Here’s Why It Matters

-(ANTIMEDIA) Venezuelan President Nicolas Maduro said Thursday that Venezuela will be looking to “free” itself from the U.S. dollar next week, Reuters reports.
-According to the outlet, Maduro will look to use the weakest of two official foreign exchange regimes (essentially the way Venezuela will manage its currency in relation to other currencies and the foreign exchange market), along with a basket of currencies.
+Venezuela Is About to Ditch the Dollar in Major Blow to US: Here’s Why It Matters (ANTIMEDIA) — Venezuelan President Nicolas Maduro said Thursday that Venezuela will be looking to “free” itself from the U.S. dollar next week, Reuters reports.
+According to the outlet, Maduro will look to use the weakest of two official foreign exchange regimes (essentially the way […]

 Venezuela Is Down To Its Last $10B As Debt Payments Loom